 November 15, 2012 at 3:01 pm #14818HippoDronesParticipant

-Took my Guzzi in for a service today and they have lent me this:
+Took my Moto-Guzzi V7 in for a service today and they have lent me one of these:

 I love the look of it and to ride in a straight line it is lovely, the suspension soaks up the bumps properly (take note Moto Guzzi) and the seat and riding position is really really comfy.
 The engine was nice and responsive once it warmed up and has a nice step up in power from around 5.5k rpm ish.
 Unfortunately the brakes are rubbish and it doesn’t corner very well at all, guessing that is due to the lazy steering angle which makes it so nice on the straight bits.
 Also above 85ish mph there seemed to be an increasing weave which could have been partly to the wind but it got a bit un-nerving when approach 100+ which the engine was willing to go to and more!